linode/apl-core/README.md

 - and many more (for a full list see [redkubes.com](https://redkubes.com))

 This repo is also built as an image and published on [docker hub](https://hub.docker.com/repository/docker/otomi/core) at `otomi/core`.
+Other parts of the platform:

+- [Otomi Tasks](https://github.com/redkubes/otomi-tasks): tasks used by core to glue all it's pieces together
+- [Otomi Clients](https://github.com/redkubes/otomi-clients): clients used by the tasks, generated from vendors' openapi specs

 This readme is aimed at development and initial deployment.
 If you wish to contribute please read our Developers [Contributor Code of Conduct](./docs/CODE_OF_CONDUCT.md) and [Contribution Guidelines](./docs/CONTRIBUTING.md)